-Even if the defendant refuses service, a lawsuit may still be served if the Process Servers in Colorado can prove who they are and where the papers were left.
-Even though the Process Servers in Colorado knows where the defendant is, they may still be unable to serve him if he is evading service.
-This is where a private process server like those employed at Undisputed Legal comes in handy.
-With higher accountability at a private firm, our Process Servers in Colorado track down elusive defendants and attempt to complete service to the best of our ability.
-Process Servers in Colorado may also stake out the defendant’s location, waiting for an appropriate moment to serve the defendant the summons and complaint.
-Click here for information on How Process Servers Protect Your Rights: Myths Debunked
+Even if the defendant refuses service, a lawsuit may still be served if the process server can prove who they are and where the papers were left.
+Even though the process server knows where the defendant is, they may still be unable to serve him if the defendant is evading service.
+This is where a private process server like those employed at Undisputed legal comes in handy.
+With higher accountability at a private firm, our process servers track down evasive defendants and attempt to complete service to the best of our ability.
+A process server may also stake out the defendant’s location, waiting for an appropriate moment to serve the defendant the summons and complaint.

 Interestingly, Colorado is the only state in the United States that does not license or otherwise control funeral directors and has no licensing requirements for process servers.
-A copy or copies of the document may be served upon any natural person over the age of eighteen by delivering said copies to such person or by leaving the documents at such person’s usual place of abode, with any person over the age of eighteen who is a member of such person’s family, or at such natural person’s normal place of business, with such natural person’s secretary, bookkeeper, manager, or chief clerk.
+A copy or copies of the document may be served upon any natural person over the age of eighteen by delivering said copies to such person or by leaving the documents at such person’s usual place of abode, with any person over the age of eighteen who is a member of such person’s family, or at such natural person’s usual place of business, with such natural person’s secretary, bookkeeper, manager, or chief clerk.

 To serve a private corporation, the individual may send a copy to the company’s registered agent, officers, managers, or general agents.
-Any shareholder, agent, member, or significant employee located in the county where the action is instituted may be served with a copy if no such officer or agent is located there.
+Any shareholder, agent, member, or major employee located in the county where the action is instituted may be served with a copy if no such officer or agent is located there.
 Suppose the clerk serves a document on a party other than an executive officer, the secretary, the general agent, or the registered agent.
 In that case, the company will get a copy at its last known address at least twenty days before the default is filed.

 A county may have service of process made upon it by submitting a copy of the document to the county clerk, chief deputy, county commissioner, or other designated official for that county;